-Most men are fascinated with cars.
-I am fascinated with seashells.
+Most men are fascinated by cars.
+I am fascinated by seashells.
 Odd as it may sound, they remind me of the grandeur of cathedrals.
 I find the shell of the nautilus particularly interesting.
 Its spiral form is simple yet beautiful and elegant.
 Indeed, it is an architectural marvel as complex and enigmatic as the sea itself.

 Nautilus by Barista Uno © All rights reserved